 Smkinven reads in the raw input data, sorts the records, and creates the SMOKE inventory files that are required by most of the SMOKE programs.
 The program is run separately for area-, mobile-, and point-source processing.
 Smkinven reads annual, average-day, day-specific, and hour-specific inventory files.
 The annual and average-day inventory data are combined into a single inventory.
 The output also indicates whether the data started out as annual or average-day data; such "temporal origin" information is needed by the Temporal program to determine whether to apply monthly adjustments.
-Smkinven can also import gridded one-layer annual or average-day emissions in I/O API NetCDF format.
+Smkinven can also import gridded one-layer annual or average-day emissions in I/O API NetCDF or CF-compliant NetCDF format as an area sourc.